edchalk96/tails-of-valhalla/README.md

     - As a first time visitor, I want to be able to smoothly progress through the content and pages, whilst avoiding being overwhelmed by information.
     - As a first time visitor, I want the project to stand out from others.
     - As a first time visitor, I want to be able to see reviews/testimonials of other dog owners whom have used the companies services.
-    - As a first time visitor, I want to identify the areas in which the company covers and/or the locations of their training services.
     - As a first time visitor, I want to feel as if this is a reputable company that offers trustworthy services to a high standard.
     - As a first time visitor, I want to locate the companies social media links, helping to determine how well known and trusted they are in the area.
-    - As a first time visitor, I want to see images and/or videos of the companies training and walking sessions.
+    - As a first time visitor, I want to see images of the companies training and walking sessions.
-    - As a first time visitor, I want to be able to create an account in order to book sessions.

 - #### Returning Visitor Goals
     - As a returning visitor, I want to be able to easily head to the booking page.
     - As a returning visitor, I want to be able to find contact information for the company with questions I may have.
-    - As a returning visitor, I want to be able to read as well as sign-up to recieve helpful tips on dog training and/or walking.
+    - As a returning visitor, I want to be able to read helpful tips on dog training and/or walking.
-    - As a returning visitor, I want to to be able to sign-in to my account and manage my bookings and/or book more sessions.

 - #### Frequent User Goals
     - As a frequent user, I want to easily head to the booking page.